Artis College of Science and Technology

 - MS in Data And Information Management

 The Department of Physics at Radford University offers dynamic programs for students interested in pursuing their Physics degree and taking that degree into a number of fields after graduation.
-The Department offers 4 concentrations within the Physics major so that students can customize their experience.
-Those concetrations are Physics, Biophysics, Eartn & Space Science, and Physics Education.
-In addition, the Physics Department houses the Dual Degree program in Physics and Engineering with Virginia Tech.
+The department offers four concentrations within the physics major so that students can customize their experience.
+Those concentrations are Experimental and Theoretical Physics, Astrophysics, Biophysics, and Physics Education.